No767/No767/README.md

 I'm an Computer Science undergraduate at University of California, Merced.
 Currently, some of my positions include:

+- Educational Intern at CITRIS (UC Merced)
 - Hardware/Software Mentor at FRC 5507 (1st year as a mentor, 5 years on the team)
     - Alumni and Former Hardware Leader
-- CITRIS Educational Intern at UC Merced
-- Software Mentor and former president at GWHS Girls Who Code
+- Software Mentor and Former President at GWHS Girls Who Code
 - Former Webmaster at [UCMercedACM](https://github.com/UCMercedACM)
 - Member of Society of Women Engineers at UC Merced
 - Lead developer/manager at [transprogrammer](https://github.com/transprogrammer)